 ‘It’s that fucking stadium’, I protested through clenched teeth, because various parts of me were starting to sting a bit, ‘should’ve let Spurs have it.
 No use to us.
 Then you let Tomkins and O’Brien leave and unsettle the defence too close to the start of the season, then there’s that wanker Payet to deal with.
 Shove all that in a stadium with no atmosphere, change the club crest and what do you think’s going to happen?’

 ‘Is that why they’ve been shit for a hundred years, then?
 Could they see it coming or something?’ he said, and our conversation went back and forth in this manner for several minutes.
 He was an Arsenal fan, and by way of a riposte I mentioned that when you have a West Ham fan and an Arsenal fan in the same place, it’s usually the Arsenal fan that’s lying on the floor, severely injured.
 By now, Andrew the cabbie was being arrested and I was being placed in a neck and spine brace by an ambulance driver who looked like Jeremy Corbyn, adding to the overall surreal nature of the evening.
 This caused me to think that perhaps a middle-class ambulance had picked me up by mistake, and I prepared myself for quite a long discussion about, probably, Brexit.
 These fears increased when, on the way to the Norwich and Norfolk University Hospital, the first question asked by the ambulance lady was if I had any food allergies.
-My experience with glampers at Runton tells me that there are a lot of things middle class people can’t eat – nuts, gluten, meat, dairy, fish, stuff from Israel etc – as they seem to be something of an evolutionary dead end, which also explains why they don’t really breed.
-Upon reflection, I think this was the moment I realised I was going to be in hospital for some time, so I just said that while I have no allergies as such, I don’t like tapas because it is annoying and there is never enough of anything.
+My experience with glampers at Runton tells me that there are a lot of things middle class people can’t eat – nuts, gluten, meat, dairy, fish, stuff from Israel etc – as they are an evolutionary dead end, which is also why they don’t breed.
+Upon reflection, I think this was the moment I realised I was going to be in hospital for some time, so I just said that while I have no allergies as such, I don’t like tapas as it is annoying because there is never enough of anything.
 Attempting to wrestle the conversation back to that evening’s headline news, I asked if I was badly hurt.
 The ambulance lady said that if I was a cat, I’d certainly have lost one of my nine lives.
 I pointed out that if I was a cat I wouldn’t have been riding a bike in the first place, and she admitted I had a point.

 ‘I live in the countryside,’ I said, ‘if I’m injured, they’ll shoot me’.